InfiniteEndeavours/Portfolio-Site/README.md

 * Known Issues

     * When viewing on a device that is less than 321 pixels in width, the Navbar does not scale correctly with the rest of the elements, causing content to be pushed to the left of the page.
+As most modern devices have a vertical width over 320px I don't foresee this being an issue.

+    * When on a mobile device and using the collapsed navbar, clicking on a nav item will take a user to the desired section but won't close the navbar.
+After investigation this seems to be default Bootstrap behaviour.

 * Solved Bugs

     * Navbar Brand - When the navbar menu was expanded, the Navbar items would be too far to the right of the screen and not be centered as it should have been.
-To resolve this, I added a margin offset based on the width and existing margin or the Navar Brand.
+To resolve this, I added a margin offset based on the width and existing margin or the Navbar Brand.
 Credit to **DaveHorrocks_5P** on Slack for helping me to resolve this issue.

     * On smaller devices, if you wanted to visit a new page you needed to scroll back to the top of the page to change page.
 As this wasn't very easy for mobile users I have now condensed the site into one static page with anchor points throughout.
 To accompany this I have also made the navigation bar fixed to the top of the screen, so it is accessible no matter what section of the page the user is on.

     * After a request for a peer review on Slack, Simen Daehlin pointed out scalability issues.
 This was due to the use of measurements using pixels, due to this, small devices were scaling incorrectly.
 This was resolved by moving away from pixel measurements and instead using rem.

     * When viewing the site on a device in portrait mode and going below 250 pixels in width, the logo was not resizing.
 To resolve this I added the Bootstrap class `img-fluid` to the `img` element.
 This issue can be seen below.

 ![A GIF of Solved Bug #4](docs/SizingIssue.gif)